Greater Manchester'sActive Travel Mission

 Behaviour change

-Building upon these foundations, five key priorities that are driving the work and focus of active travel over the coming years.
+Building upon these foundations, there are five key priorities that drive the work and focus of active travel over the coming years with universal accessibility the thread that runs through all we do.

 School travel